usethesource/rascal-website/docs/Recipes/Common/StringTemplate/index.md

   );

 str cperson =
-  // Do not change a single space in the string below!
-  "public class Person {
+  // Do not change a single space in the string below! (for testing purposes) "public class Person {
     '
     '  private String address;